theking8694/pinetime-boot-flasher/README.md

 1.a.
 (When the folder is opened, you should see a folder named bin)
 2. Download this repo's files
 3. Get the desired bootloader file
-4. In a terminal, run the flash-boot.sh
+4. Connect the Pi to the PineTime SWD pins (look at (https://gist.github.com/lupyuen/6913bcd5ff5a5d67698f8bac0d84599b#file-pi-swd-spi-md))
-5. You will be asked to enter the path to the bootloader, enter it You can also drag the file in if your terminal supports it (should on Raspbian)
+5. In a terminal, run the flash-boot.sh
-6. Thats all!
+6. You will be asked to enter the path to the bootloader, enter it You can also drag the file in if your terminal supports it (should on Raspbian) &.
+Thats all!